 Should I choose Grandview or more time near Canyon Rim?

-What if it rains on my trip?
+What if it rains on the trip?

 What other activities can I do in the park?